YuanYuYuan/zenoh-web/content/blog/2023-03-17-zenoh-vs-mqtt-kafka-dds.md

 ## Tested Performance Indicators

-For this performance evaluation we were interested in evaluating two key performance indicators, namely throughput and latency.
+For this performance evaluation, we were interested in evaluating two key performance indicators, namely throughput and latency.
 Fig. 2 shows the communication diagram for the throughput measurements.
 For the comparison between Zenoh, MQTT, and Kafka, all the data flows through